jamesocoder/myProjects/docker/vite_ts/README.md

 ## Multi-stage builds in Dockerfiles

 This project also demos how we can create lean Docker images by separating a Node app's build tools from its final server image (showcased in the [Dockerfile](./Dockerfile)).
-The only files the final server image needs are found in the `./dist` folder and a global installation of `http-server`.
+The only files the final server image needs are found in the `./dist` folder after a `yarn build` command and a global installation of `http-server`.

 ## How to run